 A party must file paper with the court (called a Motion or an Order to Show Cause) requesting that the other spouse pay some or all the fees.
 A court hearing on the matter is required and the requesting party must file a proper motion with supporting documents that contain the pertinent information to potentially succeed.
 The other spouse may oppose the motion and must receive proper notice of the motion for fees.

 You often hear that the only “winners” in a divorce are the lawyers.
 The point being that the parties spend a great deal on lawyers’ fees without getting much in return.
 While it is true that some divorce attorneys in Los Angeles attempt to drive up the fees, more commonly the anger, frustration, and sense of betrayal felt by one or both spouses is the real force behind the high fees.
-Attorneys are trained to work adversarially to obtain the best outcome for their client.
+Good attorneys should work to obtain the best outcome for their client.
 Clients must choose their attorney with care to ensure that he or she will not be afraid to counsel the client against taking steps that on balance will do nothing but drive up the costs of the divorce.
 If the spouses can work together the costs for a divorce can be quite modest.

 LA Divorce Lawyers will work to ensure you get the best possible result, and we will do it economically.
 Our interests always are in line with our clients.
 We will do everything necessary for your case and nothing that is unnecessary.
 Even in situations where our client’s fees are paid by the opposing party we work efficiently and economically.
-At Los Angeles Divorce Attorneys we always put your interests first.

 In the state of California and in Los Angeles County specifically, you can file for divorce without the help of a Los Angeles divorce attorney.
 Legally speaking, you are allowed to represent yourself.